We take our commission from Paul’s second letter to a group of new followers of Jesus in Corinth in Greece (2 Corinthians 5: 18-20):

 All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting people’s sins against them.
 And he has committed to us the message of reconciliation.
 We are therefore Christ’s ambassadors, as though God were making his appeal through us.
 We implore you on Christ’s behalf: Be reconciled to God.

-Irish Ambassadors of Reconciliation (Irish Ambassadors) operates in partnership with The Center for Global Strategies 501(c)(3) and Leaders of Faith Foundation 501(c)(3) in the United States of Americas and Wilberforce Alliance, a registered charity in the United Kingdom.
+Irish Ambassadors of Reconciliation (Irish Ambassadors) operates under the auspices of the Leaders and Followers Foundation 501(c)(3) in the United States of Americas and an association with County Trust, a registered charity in the United Kingdom.

 📰 Sad News of the Passing of our friend John Kelly

 I was overwhelmed to hear news tonight of the passing on to glory of our friend and brother John Kelly, the founder and former CEO of the Irish Chamber Orchestra.
 Our hearts go out to his wife Ellen, daughter Sarah-Jane and step-son AJ.

 What a man of God, and a faithful follower of Jesus, John Kelly was.
 What a talent, what a friend, what an encourager, what a teacher – I could go on and on.
 But for John all the honor and glory must go to God.

 I first met John with Raymond Sexton, on a wet Wednesday November 8, 2006, the day after the midterm elections on at the 39th Street home of the then Irish Consul General Tim O’Connor.
 I was leaning against a wall listening to Tim tinkling the ivories and I found myself beside John and got talking about Jesus.